-Following a recommendation from the Historic Landmarks and Preservation Districts Commission, Louisville Metro Council revised the Landmarks Ordinance on July 25, 2019 (as provided in Chapter 32 of the Louisville Metro Code of Ordinances).
+Following a recommendation from the Historic Landmarks and Preservation Districts Commission, Metro Council revised the Landmarks Ordinance on July 25, 2019 (as provided in Chapter 32 of the Louisville Metro Code of Ordinances).

-Serves as staff to the Historic Landmarks and Preservation Districts Commission and its Architectural Review Committees, the Bardstown Road/Baxter Avenue Corridor Review Overlay Committee, the Downtown Development Review Overlay District Committee, and the NuLu Review Overlay District Committee
+Serves as staff to the Historic Landmarks & Preservation Districts Commission and its Architectural Review Committees, the Bardstown Road/Baxter Avenue Corridor Review Overlay Committee, the Downtown Development Review Overlay District Committee, and the NuLu Review Overlay District Committee

 Provides guidance and assistance to citizens and business owners in relation to Louisville Metro's preservation and design overlay ordinances